jiunjiun/sidekiq-rack/README.md

         $ bundle install

-3. start the sidekiq web server:
+3. Start the sidekiq web server:

-        $ rackup config.ru
+        $ rackup

    Run with `--help` or `-h` for options.

+4. In background running sidekiq web server

+        $ rackup --host 0.0.0.0 -p 9292 -D

-4. Go to `http://localhost:9292` and you'll see the Rails bootscreen with your Rails and Ruby versions.
+5. Go to `http://localhost:9292` and you'll see the Sidekiq bootscreen.

    Default username and password